Note: this event has passed.

-This Special Event will create an opportunity for local and regional governments and their networks, national governments, and other stakeholders to exchange experiences and good practices of SDG 14 implementation at the local level.
-It will be a space for local and regional governments and other stakeholders to announce specific Ocean Action Commitments.
-Additionally, it will facilitate a discussion on opportunities and initiatives that can support sustainable adaptation for coastal cities and regions, including financing innovation and scaling up Ocean protection.
+This Special Event created an opportunity for local and regional governments and their networks, national governments, and other stakeholders to exchange experiences and good practices of SDG 14 implementation at the local level.
+It offered a space for local and regional governments and other stakeholders to announce specific Ocean Action Commitments.
+Additionally, it facilitated a discussion on opportunities and initiatives that can support sustainable adaptation for coastal cities and regions, including financing innovation and scaling up Ocean protection.

 Photo: Ambassador Peter Thomson, UN Secretary-General's Special Envoy for the Ocean, passing the "Nature's Baton" to Ms Luísa Salgueiro, Mayor of Matosinhos